Latest articles

 Sustainable Japan Awards

-We are pleased to announce the winners of the forth annual Sustainable Japan Award.
+We are pleased to announce the winners of the fifth annual Sustainable Japan Award.

 Our goal is to commend individuals, companies, and organizations who have made advances in sustainable efforts, and we hope to convey their activities both domestically and internationally.